trevisanj/PFANT/docs/source/install.rst

 Compiling the source code on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| The source can be compiled using the CodeBlock Fortran IDE.
-For more
+The source can be compiled using the CodeBlock Fortran IDE.
-information,
-| please visit `the Fortran source code README <fortran/README.md>`__.
-The *PFANT/fortran* forder contains a CodeBlocks
+The *PFANT/fortran* forder contains a CodeBlocks project named *PFANT-windows.cbp*.
-| project named *PFANT-windows.cbp*